Policy and Targets

 Data Compilation and Publishing

-Petroamazonas used to issue annual management reports that included information on gas flaring reduction achieved in their Optimization of Power Generation and Energy Efficiency Program.
+In the past, Petroamazonas issued annual management reports that included information on gas flaring reduction achieved under its Optimization of Electricity Generation and Energy Efficiency Program .
 Reports from 2016, 2017, and 2019 are available online.
 After the merger of Petroecuador and Petroamazonas, at the end of 2020, this reporting was expected to continue under Petroecuador.

 Fines, Penalties, and Sanctions